dldusdk/dldusdk.github.io/_posts/2024-04-05-little-bit-about-me.md

 In fact, the only 'philosophy' I encountered during my young times was writing 'what is the meaning of life' countless times in mandarin on my high school textbooks.

 > 生活的意思是什么
+> (directly translates to what is the meaning of life)

 Honestly, I didn't have a clear direction or meaning to my life at that time.
 I was a bit lost, however, time went on and during my first year of University I took a Philosophy paper to fill my degree.
 When I sat in my first philosophy class, the lecturer, Michael.
 J.T was the most inspiring, humourous, uplifiting lecturer I had encountered.
 I felt so inspired from him that ultimatley, his passion for Phillsophy radiated onto me and that encounter was what made me pursue Philsophy.